mikecasas/awesome-oqtane/README.md

 * [Articles](#articles)
 * [Credits](#credits)

 ## Introduction

 ### What is Oqtane
 Oqtane is a modular application framework built on top of Blazor.
 Blazor is a .NET web framework that lets you build interactive web UIs using C# instead of JavaScript.
 More information on the [official Blazor website](https://blazor.net).

 ### Open Source
-Oqtane is an open source project with its source code hosted on [Github](https://github.com/oqtane/oqtane.framework)
+Oqtane is an open source project with its source code hosted on [Github](https://github.com/oqtane/oqtane.framework).

 ### Community
-Get invloved with Oqtane is an open source project with its source code hosted on [Github](https://github.com/oqtane/oqtane.framework)
+Get invloved with Oqtane.
+Join the discussion at (https://gitter.im/oqtane/community).

 ## Articles